 If you have self-employed income in addition to your regular job, can you contribute to a SEP IRA even if you have a 401k at work?
-This question has hit home for me this year because I’ll have income from this website.
-While I’ve decided that the income is not enough to warrant opening an SEP-IRA, I still want to understand what the qualifications and limitations are so I can plan for next year.
-To get right to the point, the answer to the question is yes.
-Here are the details.
+This question hit home for me a few years ago due to the income generated from this website.
+To get right to the point, the answer to the question is yes, as I’ll explain in a minute.

 If an employee participates in his or her employer’s retirement plan, can he or she set up a SEP for self-employment income?